Velstruck/genz-slang-app/README.md

 # GenZ Slang App

-This project is a web application that helps users understand and learn GenZ slang.
+This project is a web application that helps users convert their boring text into a cool GenZ slang.
 It is built using React, Cohere API, and Tailwind CSS.

 ## Features